 We will never know all the things that led to this tragic end to such a beautiful life.
 Because Katelyn was high functioning and upbeat, no one saw this coming.
 We are heartbroken at her passing, and we all wish we had known she was struggling.

 Run for Joy seeks to combat this stigma and support the mental wellness of heath care trainees.
 Proceeds from the race will support programming to increase awareness of mental health issues and promote mental wellness and advocacy.
-We are also building the Katelyn Beardsley Memorial Fund at Wake Forest School of Medicine, which will serve as an enduring source of funding for this purpose.
+Donations and race proceeds are managed by Run for Joy, Inc, a charitable organization for this purpose.

-Issue: Mental health advocacy for health care trainees
+Issue: Mental health advocacy and wellness for health care trainees

 If you have any questions about this race, click the button below.